 3. Focus on topics

 When you start a conversation, you need to adjust your small talk to match the person you’re talking to.
-Take their lead but always try to stay focused and not go too far off topic and the reason of your conversation.
+Take their lead but always try to stay focused and not go too far off-topic and the reason for your conversation.